openwallet-foundation/askar-wrapper-javascript/README.md

 Wrapper for Node.js and React Native around [https://github.com/openwallet-foundation/askar](askar)

-## Requirements

-This library requires and has been tested with Node.js version `18.x`, `20.x` and `22.x`, or React Native version `0.75.x` and `0.76.x`.
-Newer versions might also work, but they have not been tested.

 ## Setup

 You can import all types and classes from the `@openwallet-foundation/askar-nodejs` or `@openwalletfoundation/askar-react-native` library: